Just as frits creates a durable surface, small moments created PolyVision 65 years ago.

 “Great things are not done by impulse, but by a series of small things brought together.” – George Eliot

 As we celebrate 65 years of innovation, we’re looking back on the “series of small things” that have made PolyVision the CeramicSteel manufacturer of today.
 Over a decades-long evolution of acquisitions and mergers beginning in 1954, several companies eventually formed the modern corporation.
 These companies included AllianceWall, which manufactured porcelain enameled steel for architecture (now known as CeramicSteel), and a manufacturer of “Greensteel” brand chalkboards.
-In 1963, by a stroke of creativity, Albert Stallion, an employee at AllianceWall, discovered that CeramicSteel cladding was also a great writing surface.
+In 1963, by a stroke of creativity, Albert Stallion, an employee at AllianceWall, discovered that CeramicSteel metal wall cladding was also a great writing surface.
 Soon after, development of CeramicSteel specifically for dry erase writing was underway.

 Dare to Be Different